-The Women's Leadership Center accepts donations of used professional clothes and shoes that students can borrow when they go to job fairs and to job interviews.
+The Career Closet is located in the Women's Leadership Center and provides students with access to professional clothing.
+Cottey accepts donations of used professional clothes and shoes that students can borrow when they go to job fairs and to job interviews.